TaylorJalpha/portfolio-public/README.md

 ### Process
 - The first version of my portfolio website was built in 2019
-- To use this website as a tempalte for your portfolio, follow the instructions below
+- To use this website as a template for your portfolio, follow the instructions below
 - Begin by choosing a color theme and collecting all of the relevant assets needed including images
-- The current version is using a web3 inspired design language using colors from Material Design's dark theme guide -The original website was a clone of public ror site, the current website has changed substantially since V1
+- The current version uses a web3-inspired design language using colors from Material Design's dark theme guide -The original website was a clone of a public RoR site, the current website has changed substantially since V1

 ### Portfolio Contents
 -	Bio